We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - your home’s layout

 - whether you’re looking for a permanent gate or one that’s more mobile and can be repositioned around the house

 Below are the most common types of baby gates.

 These are the baby gates that many people are familiar with.
 They rely on tension between the gate and your walls to create a barrier.
-These are ideal for doorways and won’t leave marks — but they’re not ideal for stairways because they can be pushed out of place.
+These are good for doorways and won’t leave marks — but they’re not good for stairways because they can be pushed out of place.

 Stairs-specific baby gates

 These types of gates are hardware mounted for a secure installation.
 But they’re also designed to accommodate banisters and usually don’t feature a step-over rail, which can be a tripping hazard.

 As the name implies, these gates are designed for you to easily step over them.
 They’re best for when your child is small and in the crawling stage.

 Freestanding baby gates are also great for when your baby is very young.
 These gates are great for creating a separate area.
 However, just like in the cartoon Rugrats, these aren’t toddler-proof once your child can walk or figure out how to push them out of the way.

 If you only need a baby gate for temporary purposes, you’ll prefer something that can be easily moved without taking up a lot of space.
 Retractable baby gates are usually made from mesh.